Invergowrie rail accident: Investigation

-The signalman at Longforgan signal box stated that he put the mechanical starting signal correctly back to Danger behind the Dundee train.
+The signalman at Longforgan signal box stated that he put the mechanical starting signal (also known as Section Signal) correctly back to Danger behind the Dundee train.
 Around ten minutes later, the Aberdeen train arrived at his box and drew up to the Home signal, which was then cleared for it.
 The train continued to move slowly towards the Starting signal but, after a few moments, began to accelerate.
 It passed the Starting signal which, as far as the signalman could see, was still at Danger.
 He went down onto the track and saw that the arm of the Starting signal was slightly raised; about 4°.
 Subsequent investigations showed that it was possible for the arm to have been raised roughly 8°.

 The guard of the Aberdeen train said that he had looked out of the window of the rear coach at Longforgan as the train picked up speed.
 He saw the starting signal giving "a poor off" (in other words, somewhere between the "on" and "off" positions), estimating that it was raised 7.4°, but assumed that it had already been put back to Danger after the locomotive had passed it and perhaps had not quite returned to the horizontal position.
 It is not clear if the guard could have seen the starting signal exactly as the driver would have seen it.
 The subsequent public inquiry found that the guard was not to blame.

 Why the driver passed the signal remained a mystery.
 The inquiry speculated that he may have been looking back towards the signal box, or checking that the train was clear of the level crossing.
 As he then looked up towards the signal he might have concluded that it had moved since he had last seen it and that it had, therefore, been cleared by the signalman.
 From a position below the signal and fairly close to it, he may also have overestimated the angle of the arm.

 Various operating staff who saw the signal before and after the accident also gave evidence that the arm was not properly horizontal, including some who said that the degree of elevation appeared to increase as they got closer to it.
 It was later found that the signal post bracket was badly bent.
 The bracket may have been struck by a chain hanging from a wagon, or perhaps by engineers' machinery working on the lineside.

 In addition, the signalling at Longforgan was basic and lacking in many safety features.
 The Starting signal had no AWS that would have warned the driver of the Aberdeen train, nor was there an adjuster for the pull wire.
 There was also no repeater in the signal box, nor was a detonator placer provided.